-B.C.G. - which stands for Bacillus - Calmette - Guerin was first produced in 1921 at the Pasteur Institute in Paris.
-It is named after its inventors: Dr. Albert Calmette, a biologist who died in 1933, and Dr. Camille Guerin, a veterinarian who died in Paris about two vears ago.
+B.C.G. - which stands for Bacillus - Calmette - Guerin - was first produced in 1921 at the Pasteur Institute in Paris.
+It is named after its inventors: Dr. Albert Calmette, a biologist who died in 1933, and Dr. Camille Guerin, a veterinarian who died in Paris about two years ago.

-The vaccine is made from a strain of living tubercle bacilli of the bovine type, which is so weakened that it will not anne diagons but will stort the success on a mass scale in those countries with a high incidence of tuberculosis.
+The vaccine is made from a strain of living tubercle bacilli of the bovine type, which is so weakened that it will not cause disease but will start the body's defences against the tuberculosis germs if they invade the body.